Serial ATA performance IOMeter

-Next, we tackle IOMeter, which hammers drives with increasing I/O loads.
-We've restricted our testing to IOMeter's workstation and database access patterns because they should be more relevant to desktop users than the file or web server test patterns.
-IOMeter makes good use of the Native Command Queuing capability built into the AHCI specification, and as one might expect, it loves the quick access times of solid-state drives.
+We'll begin our storage tests with IOMeter, which subjects our systems to increasing multi-user loads.
+We used IOMeter's workstation and database test patterns, since those are more relevant to desktop systems than the file or web server test patterns.
+This particular test makes good use of the Native Command Queuing capability built into the AHCI specification.